statinf-otawa/otawa-clp/README-DEV.md

 so we define the analysis by defining separately the state domain **S** and the update function **U: S * inst -> S**.
 ######The state
 The state records basically four information:
-- The value of registers
+- The value of registers at the end of block with respect to the value of register at current position
-- The value of the memory
+- The value of memory, because they could have alias.
 - The predicates
 - The relationship between condition and the status register

-The value of registers and memory is what we discussed previously
+The value of registers is formed like:
 ```
 Ri' = f(R0,R1,...RN,CST)
 ```